marcusgsta/questionforum/README.md

 ### Administrator usage
 Log in with username: admin and password: admin.
 You will be able to set other users as admin by creating new user and assigning them role: 10.
-You will also be able to edit/delete all comments and all users.
+You will also be able to edit/delete all users and edit all questions.

-Regular users can only edit/delete their own comments and their own user profile.
+Regular users can only edit/delete their own questions and their own user profile.

 License
 ------------------